Only English versions are allowed in Oldschool.

 Banned in Oldschool:

-(The ante-cards are banned in tournaments that doesn't play for ante)
+(The ante-cards are banned if the tournament/game you play isn't played for ante)

 Contract from Below